nascenticity/munia/Locations/Yuna Highlands/Vesos Mountains.md

-Mountain range forming the western border of the Yuna Highlands.
+Mountain range forming the western border of the Yuna highland